How to help the homeless at christmas

 The best way to start is to google for an organised homeless shelter or soup kitchen in your area, and see what sort of help they’re looking for over the Christmas period.

-Donations to homeless shelters
+Donate to homeless shelters

 Shelters might well be looking for: